vim-scripts/SuperPre/doc/readme.txt

 The spre (SuperPre) is a syntax plugin for the text that contains several programing language.
-The text can be converted to HTML using 2html.vim (but the spre is not only for making HTML).
+The text can be converted to HTML using 2html.vim.
+This is useful for writing programming notes or creating web pages.

 Installing:
   :set runtimepath+=/path/to/spre